What are the two forms of semaglutide, and which is approved for weight loss?

 What about patients who want to avoid injections?

-If you have a genuine aversion to self-injection, this is an important conversation to have with a clinician during your intake — not a reason to seek out unregulated oral “semaglutide” products.
+If you have a genuine aversion to self-injection, raise it with a clinician during your intake: clinician-prescribed oral compounded semaglutide, such as a daily tablet, may be an option.
+An injection aversion is never a reason to seek out unregulated oral “semaglutide” products.

 The self-injection required for compounded semaglutide is a small-gauge subcutaneous injection — similar in needle size and technique to an insulin pen or at-home allergy injection.
 Many patients who are anxious about it before starting find the process straightforward within a week or two.
 Your prescribing clinician or the platform you work with should provide injection training.

 What you should avoid entirely: any oral supplement, patch, drop, or OTC product marketed as “semaglutide” or “natural GLP-1.”
-These products cannot contain actual semaglutide at pharmacologically meaningful doses through oral routes (for the absorption reasons described above), and many make weight loss claims that are not supported by the evidence their ingredient labels would actually justify.
+Semaglutide is a prescription-only medicine, so an over-the-counter product is a different category entirely from clinician-prescribed compounded semaglutide dispensed by a licensed 503A pharmacy, and many such products make weight loss claims their ingredient labels cannot justify.
 The FTC and FDA have both taken action against misleading GLP-1-adjacent products in this category.

 Frequently asked questions